 If you own an air conditioning unit you are very likely aware of how unattractive the device can be in your yard.
-While the appliance serves several important functions - keeping the interior of your home cool while also filtering out potential air pollutants - it can be an eyesore in the yard.
-Just because it is a beloved appliance and is crucial for your comfort in the house does not mean you should be subjected to looking at it at all times.
+While the appliance serves several important functions, such as keeping the interior of your home cool while also filtering out potential air pollutants, it can hurt your overall curb appeal if you don’t have an AC unit cover.

-In fact, there are several inexpensive ways that you can cover up your home's air conditioning unit in ways that will add to the aesthetic appeal of your backyard.
-Never again be forced to look at the bulky piece of machinery while you are trying to host a get-together with your friends and family.
+In fact, there are several inexpensive ideas you can use to cover up your home's air conditioning unit in ways that will add to the aesthetic appeal of your backyard.
+With a little creativity, the bulky piece will never again be an unsightly distraction when you host friends at your home.
 With the right touches, nobody will even know that there is an HVAC system set up in your yard at all.

-- Create a dedicated structure: If you are a handy homeowner, you might consider building a structure that is designed specifically to act as an AC unit cover.
+- Create a dedicated structure.
+If you are a handy homeowner, you might consider building a structure that is designed specifically to act as an AC unit cover.
 This structure will house the air conditioning unit, giving off a polished look to observers.
 An outdoor closet structure made of plywood with a removable top is an ideal structure.
 Dress up the outside of the box by attaching pieces of shattered pottery with epoxy or paint the wood.
 Just keep in mind that you cannot wrap the air conditioner, blocking the flow of air.
-To keep space for ventilation in mind, or else that could spell disaster down the road.
-Try killing two birds with one stone by leaving some space in the top of the structure that you build for storage where you can keep some gardening or other yard supplies for safekeeping.
+To keep space for ventilation, try leaving some space in the top of the structure that you build for storage where you can keep some gardening or other yard supplies for safekeeping.

-- Fence it in: One of the most common ways that people obstruct the air conditioner from view is by putting a small fence around it.
+- Fence it in.
+One of the most common ways that people obstruct the air conditioner from view is by putting a small fence around it.
 This is a great way to add a natural look to your yard, as you can put different flowers and other greenery surrounding and on the fence itself.
 Be mindful of your existing fence around your yard if you have one.
-When picking the materials to build a new fence around your AC unit, you should consider other elements of your yard in order to make sure that this addition has a seamlessly integrated look and doesn’t try to compete for attention.
+When picking the materials to build a new fence around your AC unit, you should consider other elements of your yard to make sure that this addition has a seamlessly integrated look and doesn’t try to compete for attention.
 The goal is to obscure your AC unit, not draw more attention.

-- Plant some greenery: A natural way to keep the air conditioner unit out of sight - as well as adding some life to your backyard — is by having shrubbery or small trees planted around it.
+- Plant some greenery.
+A natural way to keep the air conditioner unit out of sight — and add some life to your backyard — is by planting shrubbery or small trees around it.
 This is an excellent route for homeowners who enjoy investing time in their yard’s landscaping.
 If you opt for taller shrubbery or trees, they can act as natural shade to keep your unit out of the hot sun, increasing efficiency.
 This will also eliminate the need to add any kind of structure or other piece that you might find too intrusive.
 Alternatively, you could combine the idea of installing a fence and adding greenery by using a trellis system with climbing plants for a natural-looking barrier.
-Just be sure to leave enough room for access to the air conditioner if there should be any sort of problem with it down the road where you’d need to schedule service with licensed HVAC technicians.
+Just be sure to leave enough room for access to the air conditioner if there should be any sort of problem arise with your unit down the road where you’d need to schedule service with licensed HVAC technicians.

-In order to keep your air conditioning unit in working shape, contact John C. Flood for any Gaithersburg, MD air conditioning repair products or services that you need!
-Regular maintenance will keep the machine running smoothly and your home cool and comfortable.
+In order to keep your air conditioning unit in working shape, contact John C. Flood!
+Our team of dedicated professionals has been providing regular maintenance will keep the machine running smoothly and your home cool and comfortable.
 Schedule a cooling inspection today!